60noy/fast-command-open-program-creator/README.md

 `# cs cats ~/Downloads/cats_program Cats`

-Then you can access the program directly using the command cats.
+Then you can access the program directly using the command *cats*.

 ## Deep explanation: